runtimeverification/iele-semantics/iele.md

 -   `REG = and W0, W1` performs bitwise AND on W0 and W1.
 -   `REG = or W0, W1` performs bitwise inclusive OR on W0 and W1.
 -   `REG = xor W0, W1` performs bitwise exclusive OR on W0 and W1.
+-   `REG = shift W0, W1` performs bitwise shifting of W0 by W1 bits.
+If W1 is positive, a left shift occurs; if W1 is negative, a right shift occurs.

 -   `REG = cmp lt W0, W1` computes if W0 is less than W1.
 -   `REG = cmp le W0, W1` computes if W0 is less than or equal to W1.